Products

 Have a question about floating wood floors?
 Get in touch with our friendly Havwoods team today.

 Want to learn more about our range of engineered timber flooring?
-Browse our product range or visit a Havwoods showroom in Sydney, Newcastle or Melbourne today.
+Browse our product range or visit a Havwoods showroom in Sydney, Newcastle, Brisbane or Melbourne today or request a free sample of any of our floating timber products.